-Children previously looked after abroad and subsequently adopted will be prioritised under Rule 1 if the child's previously looked status and adoption is confirmed by Hertfordshire's "Virtual School".

-The child's previously looked after status will be decided in accordance with the definition outlined in The Children & Social Work Act 2017:
+Children previously looked after outside England and subsequently adopted will be prioritised under Rule 1 if the child's previously looked status and adoption is confirmed by Hertfordshire's "Virtual School".
+The child's previously looked status will be decided in accordance with the definition outlined in The Children & Social Work Act 2017:

-- i. to have been in state care in a place outside England and Wales because he or she would not otherwise have been cared for adequately, and - ii. to have ceased to be in that state care as a result of being adopted.
+- i. to have been in state care in a place...because he or she would not otherwise have been cared for adequately, and - ii. to have ceased to be in that state care as a result of being adopted.